hpcleuven/VscDocumentation/source/accounts/generating_keys_windows.rst

    $ ssh -V
    OpenSSH_for_Windows_9.5p1, LibreSSL 3.8.2

+You want the ``ssh -V`` command to return a version string without errors.
+This assures that the OpenSSH client is correctly installed and available.
+Often the SSL library version is printed, like the example, but not necessarily.

-If it is not installed, `you need to add it in you settings
+If OpenSSH is not installed, `you need to add it in you settings
 <https://learn.microsoft.com/en-us/windows-server/administration/openssh/
 openssh_install_firstuse?tabs=gui&pivots=windows-11#install-openssh-server--client>`__ :
 System > Optional features > Add an optional feature > OpenSSH Client